pclalv/crystal-key-item-randomizer/README.md

 ### binary patching

+- randomize which janine is the real janine in fuchsia gym
 - QOL
   - currently the player has to surf from Cinnabar to Fuchsia to clear the barricades in Fuchsia - can we improve this for players?